openshift/hive/docs/clusterpools.md

 pool will use the same set of cloud credentials specified in the platform for the pool. `ClusterClaims` must be created in the same namespace as their `ClusterPool`, but each actual `ClusterDeployment` is given its own namespace.
-The user who claims a cluster can be given RBAC to their clusters namespace to prevent anyone else from being able to access it.
+The user who claims a cluster can be given RBAC to their cluster's namespace to prevent anyone else from being able to access it.

 By default once a `ClusterDeployment` is ready, it will be